In 2019, we'll likely see another big surge in gold prices — and junior miners.

 B2Gold Corp. is a Vancouver-based gold producer with three operating mines (two in Nicaragua and one in the Philippines) and a strong portfolio of development and exploration assets in Namibia, Nicaragua, Mali, Burkina Faso, and Colombia.

-This is largely due to higher productivity and cost efficiency at the Fekola Mine in Mali:
+This is largely due to higher productivity and cost efficiency.

 Strong revenue and profit figures will come hand-in-hand as the company meets these expectations.